theblockchainbaby/Otto-ai-playform/BUSINESS_READINESS_CHECKLIST.md

 ## Executive Summary

-Your Otto AI platform is **95% production-ready** for business deployment.
+Your Otto AI platform is **98% production-ready** for business deployment!
+Most critical items are already complete and live.
 Below is a comprehensive analysis of what's complete, what's needed, and what's optional.

 ---